List of Ireland Twenty20 International cricket records: Highest career average

 A batsman's batting average is the total number of runs they have scored divided by the number of times they have been dismissed.

 Highest Average in each batting position

 Most half-centuries

 A half-century is a score of between 50 and 99 runs.
-Statistically, once a batsman's score reaches 100, it is no longer considered a half-century but a century.
+Statistically, once a batsman's score reaches 100, it is no longer considered a half-century but a century..

-Virat Kohli of India has scored the most half-centuries in T20Is with 24.
-He is followed by India's Rohit Sharma on 21, Ireland's Paul Stirling on 18 and Australia's David Warner on 17.

 Most centuries

 A century is a score of 100 or more runs in a single innings.

-Rohit Sharma has scored the most centuries in T20Is with 4.